EAR-Net: Pursuing End-to-End Absolute Rotations from Multi-View Images: Experiments

 Besides the above quantitative results, we also visualize the estimated rotations on several scenes with 1000-3000 images from ScanNet, including `scene720\_00', `scene729\_00', `scene764\_00'.
-We compare Reg6D+HARA, ExtremeRotation+HARA as well as the proposed EAR-Net.
-The results are shown in \cref{fig:vis}.
-As seen from this figure, our method aligns significantly better with the ground truth, and at the same time has a much faster speed.
+The nine sub-figures in Figure 6 show the visualization results of the proposed method and two state-of-the-art methods (Reg6D+HARA and ExtremeRotation+HARA) on the three scenes respectively.
+In addition, in the top left corner of each sub-figure, the computed mean error, median error, and the computational time (second) of the corresponding method are also reported.
+As seen from \cref{fig:vis}, the estimated absolute rotations by the proposed method align significantly better with the ground-truths than those of the two comparative methods, and the proposed method also runs much faster than its two counterparts.